MikeMtnsn/gitops-bookinfo/README.md

 Select *CREATE*.

-## Deploy like a gitops
+## Deploy like a GitOps

 ### Diff
 First do an "app diff".
 How far is your application actually from the gitops repos?

-Is it realistci that a sync will succed?
+Is it realistic that a sync will succeed?

 ### Sync to prod
 Select sync and then synchronize.

-WHat happens?
+What happens?

 Can you still access your bookinfo page?
-Is the gateway part of the setup being monitoried by argocd?
+Is the Istio `Gateway` part of the setup being monitoried by Argocd?

 ### Test and update to prod-v1+
 Now lets run some workload to see the new v2 release.
 Try the following steps.